-Are you afraid of using cloud services?
+Are you afraid of storing data on the cloud?
 You’re not alone!
 Many fear that their data may not be secure in the cloud.
 Continue reading to demolish the myths about cloud security and show you that with the appropriate safeguards your data really can be secure!

 It’s likely that you already use the cloud to store and access data over the internet instead of your computer’s hard drive.
 Some of the most common include Dropbox, Google Drive, and Amazon Web Services.
 Even if you use it at home, using the cloud for your business data may give rise to a variety of security concerns.